layer-3/clearsync/docs/YIP/YIP-0006-margin-zones.md

 - **Move to center with the least amount of most impactful** - the Clearport selects the least amount of the markets with the highest net impact, such that after settlement margin would be the closest to 50/50.
 - **Move to green with the least amount of most impactful** - alike the previous, but the resulting margin is shifted more to the red zone it was before.

 > The difference between the last two is that the _"Move to green ..."_ changes the margin distribution less.
-For example, before the settlement the margin disrtibution was `[93, 7]` with the green zone at 15 and higher,
+For example, before the settlement the margin distribution was `[93, 7]` with the green zone at 15 and higher,
 > the _"Move to center ..."_ market selection algorithm can change the margin to be `[52, 48]`, and the _"Move to green ..."_ to `[83, 17]`.

 ## Consequences